 Long underwear bottoms are a perfect complement to any cold weather layering system.
 If you plan on participating in any cold weather sport, it's imperative to add base layer bottoms to your "must have" winter gear list to keep you warm and safe.
 Similar to base layer tops, performance bottoms wick moisture away from your skin effectively keeping you warm when the temperatures dip below freezing.

-Most long underwear tops have a complementary bottom made with similar material, often with different cut options.
+Most long underwear tops have a complementary bottom made of similar materials, often with different cut options.
 For your shopping ease, we have included these options at the bottom of each individual review.

 With so many options out there, it's difficult to determine the best base layer.
 However, it's important to figure out what you need for the function your shirt should provide.
 Consider the fabric type, style, and weight.
 Also, make sure you select a shirt that will fit you best.
-All contenders in this review work as a vital part of a layering system and can be worn on their own as well.
+All contenders in this review work perfectly as apart of a layering system and can be worn on its own as well.
 Read through our Buying Advice article for more information on the different fabrics and cuts that are available to find the best option for you.
 Good luck in your search!

 — Amber King